sdr-enthusiasts/docker-acarshub/README.md

 Some notes about frequencies:

-- `acarsdec` and `dumpvdl2` are limited to monitoring 8 frequencies apiece
+- `acarsdec` is limited to monitoring 16 frequencies apiece, while `dumpvdl2` has no limit besides your available processing power
 - The spread of frequencies for each decoder has to be within 2 Mhz.

 ## A note about data sources used for the web site